Israel expands its bombardment in Lebanon as thousands flee widening war

 Thousands of people in Lebanon, including Palestinian refugees, continued to flee the widening conflict in the region, while rallies were held around the world marking the approaching anniversary of the start of the war in Gaza.

-Israel's attack on the Beddawi camp near Lebanon's northern city of Tripoli killed an official with Hamas’ military wing along with his wife and two young daughters, the Palestinian militant group said.
-Hamas later said another military wing member was killed in an Israeli strike in Lebanon’s eastern Bekaa Valley.
+Israel's attack on the northern Beddawi camp killed an official with Hamas’ military wing along with his wife and two young daughters, the Palestinian militant group said.
+Hamas later said another military wing member was killed in Israeli strikes in Lebanon’s eastern Bekaa Valley, where residents confronted the aftermath: smashed buildings, scattered bricks and stairways to nowhere.

-Israel's military said it killed two senior officials with Hamas' military wing in Lebanon, where fighting has escalated in recent weeks.
+Israel's military said it killed two senior officials with Hamas' military wing in Lebanon, where fighting has sharply escalated.
 Israel has killed several Hamas officials there since the Israel-Hamas war began , in addition to most of the top leadership of the Lebanon-based Hezbollah.

-At least 1,400 Lebanese, also including civilians and paramedics, have been killed and 1.2 million driven from homes in less than two weeks.
+At least 1,400 Lebanese, including civilians, medics and Hezbollah fighters, have been killed and 1.2 million driven from homes in less than two weeks.

 Plumes of smoke dominated the skyline over Beirut’s densely populated southern suburbs, where Hezbollah has a strong presence.
 Israel says it is targeting Hezbollah commanders and military equipment and aims to drive the militant group away from shared borders.